-DS-11 06-2016
+DS-11 06-2016 Page 2 of 2

-U.S. PASSPORT RENEWAL APPLICATION FOR ELIGIBLE INDIVIDUALS

-PLEASE DETACH AND RETAIN THIS INSTRUCTION SHEET FOR YOUR RECORDS
+U.S. PASSPORT RENEWAL APPLICATION FOR ELIGIBLE INDIVIDUALS PLEASE DETACH AND RETAIN THIS INSTRUCTION SHEET FOR YOUR RECORDS

-Mailing Date of Application:
+Mailing Date of Application:\\\\\

-U.S. passports, either in book or card format, are only issued to U.S. Citizens or non-citizen U.S. nationals.
+CAN I USE THIS FORM?
+Complete the checklist to determine your eligibility to use this fo rm I can submit my most recent U.S. passport book and/or U.S. passport card with this application.
+Yes No I was at least 16 years old when my most recent U.S. passport book and/or passport card was issued.
+Yes No I was issued my most recent U.S. passport book and/or passport card less than 15 years ago.
+Yes No The U.S. passport book and/or U.S. passport card that I am renewing has not been mutilated, damaged, lost, stolen or subsequently found.
+Yes No My U.S. passport has not been limited from the normal ten year validity period due to passport damage/mutilation, multiple passport thefts/losses, or non-compliance with 22 C.F.R.
+51.41.
+(Please refer to the back pages of your U.S. passport book for endorsement information).
+Yes No I use the same name as on my most recent U.S. passport book and/or U.S. passport cardOR Yes No I have had my name changed by marriage or court order and can submit proper certified documentation to reflect my name change.
+If you answered NO to any of the statements ab STOP - You cannot use this form! ove, You must apply on application form DS-11 by making a personal appearance authorized to accept passport applications.
+Visit travel.state.gov to find your nearest nt U.S. passports, either in book or card format, are only issued to U.S. Citizens or non-citizen U.S. nationals.
 Each person must obtain his or her own U.S. passport book or passport card.
 The passport card is a U.S. passport issued in card format.
 Like the traditional U.S. passport book, it reflects the bearer's origin, identity, and nationality, and is subject to existing passport laws and regulations.
 Unlike the U.S. passport book, the U.S. passport card is valid only for entry at land border crossings and sea ports of entry when traveling from Canada, Mexico, the Caribbean, and Bermuda.
 The U.S. passport card is not valid for international air travel.
 PLEASE NOTE: Your new passport will have a different passport number than your previous passport.

-FOR INFORMATION AND QUESTIONS

-Visit the Department of State website at travel.state.gov or contact the National Passport Information Center (NPIC) toll-free at 1-877-487-2778 (TDD: 1-888-874-7793) or by email at NPIC@state.gov.
-Customer Service Representatives are available Monday-Friday 8:00a.m.-10:00p.m. and Saturday 10:00a.m.-3:00p.m.
-Eastern Time (excluding federal holidays).
-Automated information is available 24 hours a day, 7 days a week.
+FOR INFORMATION AND QUESTIONS Visit the Department of State website at travel.state.gov or contact the National Passport Information Center (NPIC) toll-free at 1-877-487-2778 (TDD: 1-888-874-7793) or by email at NPIC@state.gov .
+Customer Service Representatives are available Monday-Friday 8:00a m -10:00p m, and Saturday 10:00a m -3:00p m.
+Fastern Time